-Khilanmarg -Khilanmarg is a popular attraction aside from Gulmarg gondola owing to the mesmerizing Himalayan backdrop.
-Situated 4 km away from Gulmarg bus stop, one can easily walk across the valley's meadows to this place.
+Khilanmarg -Khilanmarg is a popular attraction aside from the Gulmarg gondola owing to the mesmerizing Himalayan backdrop.
+Situated 4 km away from the Gulmarg bus stop, one can easily walk across the valley’s meadows to this place.
 The valley is a sight to behold in spring with wildflowers scattering across it.
-At Khilanmarg, one can drink in the panoramic views of twin peaks Nun and Kun, Himalayas, and Nanga Parbat.
-With mountains on all its sides, the valley serves as a base for several nearby tourist attractions.
+At Khilanmarg, one can drink at the panoramic views of the twin peaks Nun and Kun, the Himalayas, and Nanga Parbat.
+With mountains on all sides, the valley serves as a base for several nearby tourist attractions.

 St. Mary’s Church -St. Mary’s Church was built in the year 1902, during the British reign in India.
 The church with its British architecture draws several tourists every year.
 Being one of the few Christian churches in the state, St. Mary’s Church is considered to be a heritage of British reign in India.
 The 110-year-old church has several huts and hotels of old architecture where tourists can stay.
 The surrounding alpine trees make the church area picturesque.

-Maharani Temple -Situated on a knoll in the middle of the Gulmarg Hillstation, the Maharani Temple is a temple dedicated to Lord Shiva and Goddess Parvati, his wife.
-Wife of former Kashmir ruler Maharaj Hari Singh, Mohini Bai Sisodia, had this temple constructed.
+Maharani Temple -Situated on a knoll in the middle of the Gulmarg Hill station, the Maharani Temple is a temple dedicated to Lord Shiva and Goddess Parvati, his wife.
+The wife of former Kashmir ruler Maharaj Hari Singh, Mohini Bai Sisodia, had this temple constructed.
 The unique construction of the Maharani Temple allows one to see it from all corners of Gulmarg.
 Maharani Temple attracts devotees of Parvati and Shiva throughout the year.

 Pulwama -One can visit the nearby district Pulwama through a day-long excursion.
 Known as the “Rice Bowl of Kashmir,” the district is agriculturally rich with its rice, apple, and saffron cultivation.
 However, Pulwama is a true scenic beauty hidden away in the secretive mountains.
 With mesmerizing falls, streams, and valleys, the district is a photographer’s dream.
 With places like Tarsar and Marsar lakes, Pulwama is a must-visit after your Gulmarg gondola experience.

-The downhill areas of Gulmarg have a few handicrafts shops, where you can buy carpets, several hand-made metal items, and mats.
-However, for quality baskets, shawls, and other such delicate products and more, one will need to drive down to Srinagar.
+The downhill areas of Gulmarg have a few handicraft shops, where you can buy carpets, several hand-made metal items, and mats.
+However, for quality baskets, shawls, other such delicate products, and more, one will need to drive down to Srinagar.

 How to Reach:

-By Air -Tourists can fly down to the nearest airport at Srinagar.
+By Air -Tourists can fly down to the nearest airport in Srinagar.
 From the airport, it is easy to hail a taxi to Gulmarg.
 Alternatively, one can get a jeep to get to Gulmarg, as well.
-Srinagar Airport is well connected to major Indian cities.
+Srinagar Airport is well-connected to major Indian cities.
 There are frequent flights to and from cities like Mumbai, Pune, etc.